 - The aluminum gauge doesn’t feel as strong.

 What is the difference between a contractor saw and a cabinet saw?

 The motors on cabinet saws are more powerful than those on contractor saws.
 This makes for a powerful saw that can cut through almost any material.
 The motor on the cabinet saw is inside the cabinet base.
 Making it a quieter saw, an enclosed base can collect dust easier.
 Cabinet saws are made to more exacting standards than contract saws.
-They have flatter tables and heavier bearings, and they also have a more reliable fence system.
+They have flatter tables, heavier bearings, and a more reliable fence system.

 Contractor saws are portable and easy to move about.
 They are also more affordable.
 This makes them an excellent option for people buying them as part of a short-term project or even as a hobby.

 Contractor saws usually are lighter in weight.
 Although most contractor saws have a solid cast iron tabletop, the extension wings may be made of open webbed cast iron or stamped metal.
 A contractor saw’s trunnions, gearing, and arbor assembly are less husky than those found on more expensive saws.
-Contractor’s saws have motors that hang off the back of the saw to enable you to move it around easier.
+Contractors’ saws have motors hanging off the back of the saw to enable you to move it around more easily.